feelmode412/wa-programming-standards/readme.md

 ### 6. [Revision Control](http://en.wikipedia.org/wiki/Revision_control)

 * We use Git as revision control. **No other VCS is allowed**.
 So, make yourself fluent with it, at least the basics.
-* Avoid committing large static files (usually *.mp4, *.pdf).
-The frontend developers might include large files when developing static company profile websites.
+* Avoid committing large static files, such as a PDF or mp4 file sized > 5 MB.
+The frontend developers might include such files when developing static company profile websites.
 Try not to include them in our Git.

 ### 7. English Usage
 * **MANDATORY**: file name, variable name, class name, method name, etc.